Wednesday, June 17, 2026

 Why?

-At the performance I attended, I couldn’t get the sense that the actors were emotionally invested in the subject matter.
+I couldn’t get the sense that the actors were emotionally invested in the subject matter.
 This is not to say it occurred at any of the other performances so far.

 Whether it was actor fatigue from the house attendance (in the very low double digits) or the theatre circulating fan that distracted me from hearing the onstage dialogue (I was sitting in the front row), Karma didn’t make me care about what I was seeing.
 And I wanted to care so very much about this story and these characters.